PackageFactory/atomic-fusion-presentationobjects/Documentation/03_Slots.md

 `Collection` is a Wrapper for `Neos.Fusion:Loop` and simply joins an array of `SlotInterface`s.

-In Factories, it can be initialized via static factory method, taking `TraversableNodes` as its first argument:
+In Factories, it can be initialized via static factory method, taking `Nodes` as its first argument:

 ```php
 /* ... */